Multilevel randomized quasi-Monte Carlo estimator for nested integration: Numerical results

 \section{Numerical results}

-For the practical implementation of the MLDLQMC estimator applied to the EIG, the CLT confidence parameter $C_{\alpha}=\Phi^{-1}(1-\alpha/2)$ was selected for $\alpha=0.05$ (i.e., $C_{\alpha}=1.96$).
-This choice proved sufficient, and the more conservative Chebyshev's inequality was not needed (see Figure~\ref{fig:linear.evt.work} (A) and Figure~\ref{fig:poisson.evt.work} (A)).
-Moreover, the derivation in~\eqref{eq:g.simplified} appears to be required for technical reasons only (see Appendix~\ref{app:vcond}), and the following inner integrand was applied in the implementation:
+The derivation in~\eqref{eq:g.simplified} appears to be required for technical reasons only (see Appendix~\ref{app:vcond}), and the following inner integrand was applied in the implementation:

 This integrand displayed preferable numerical behavior to that in~\eqref{eq:g.simplified}.
 All numerical experiments were performed without truncation of the Gaussian observation noise, indicating that the MLDLQMC estimator is capable of addressing such integrands for the considered tolerances.
-Several pilot runs were employed to estimate the required constants and convergence rates using several randomizations $S,R$, independent of the error tolerance $TOL$.
-Thereafter, the optimal number of levels $L^{\ast}$ and outer samples $N_{\ell}^{\ast}$, where $0\leq\ell\leq L^{\ast}$, were derived for a specified error tolerance $TOL>0$ according to the expressions~\eqref{eq:L.ast} and~\eqref{eq:N.ast}.
-A deterministic shift modulo 1 was applied to the inner points, that is,
+Moreover, a deterministic shift modulo 1 was applied to the inner points, that is,

 to ensure that the initial point $\bs{\theta}^{(1)}$ is not the origin $\bs{0}$, where $(\cdot)_{\rm{mod1}}$ denotes the modulo 1 operator.
 The choice of $1/\sqrt{2}$ is arbitrary, and any irrational number would serve a similar purpose of moving the Sobol' points away from the origin.